 My principal research interest concerns the systematics of grenadiers, a group of more than 400 deep-sea fishes related to the codfish.
 Grenadiers are found in all oceans, but 80-90% of the species are confined to subtropical and tropical seas.
 Most grenadiers live on the continental slope at depths between 200 m and 2000 m, but some range to below 6000 m.
 A few species are commercially exploited by large trawlers dragging at depths often exceeding 1000 m.
 The group seems to have evolved in the deep sea, as no shallow-water close relatives are known.

 Search for Academy curators, collections managers, and research staff working to answer some of the world's most pressing scientific questions.

-I co-developed and co-manage the current Citizen Science program at the California Academy of Sciences.
+I co-developed and co-direct the current Citizen Science program at the California Academy of Sciences.
 My academic research primarily focuses on the evolutionary history of nudibranchs (sea slugs) and the evolution of color pattern in this group, but I am a broadly trained invertebrate zoologist, marine biologist, and biodiversity scientist.
 I am interested in combining historical museum collections data and current observational data to understand climate and land use change.

 Systematics, biogeography, evolution, and natural history of carabid beetles (Coleoptera: Carabidae).

 Changes in the altitudinal distributions of montane carabid beetles as indicators of climate change.